QuinntyneBrown/Endpoint/README.md

 # Endpoint
 [![NuGet](https://buildstats.info/nuget/Allagi.Endpoint.Cli?includePreReleases=true)](http://www.nuget.org/packages/Allagi.Endpoint.Cli "Download Allagi.Endpoint.Cli from NuGet")

-Model Driven Source Code Generator to build API's using ASP.NET Core via the command line.
+ASP.NET Core API Code Generator via a simple command line interface.

+Endpoint builds the solution file, project file, models, dtos, API's and bicep deployment templates without you having to write a single line of code.
+You can also add more models, dtos, etc...as the project grows.

-The tool gives you the option to build a minimal api or a production grade Clean Architecture inspired API.
+First class support for Minimal API.
+The tool also gives you the option to build production grade Clean Architecture inspired API solutions.

 ## Features